Fitness Volt

 If there was a bodybuilder who was first in line when genetics were being handed out, that person would be Roelly Winklaar.
 His third-place finish at the 2018 Mr. Olympia was well deserved and he could have placed even higher based on many opinions.
 He has an opportunity to extend his amazing 2018 season where he placed first at the 2018 Arnold Classic Australia and finished right behind Phil Heath at the Olympia last year.
 He’s a fan favorite and can look better than anyone when he’s on point with his conditioning.
 Hopefully, Roelly Winklaar takes advantage of a potential opportunity to be among the amazing bodybuilders in history to win such a prestigious contest, being the Arnold Classic.

-Catch full coverage of the 2023 Arnold Classic, including pre-judging, event recaps, analysis, and final and full results at our Arnold Classic coverage hub: FitnessVolt.com/arnold-classic
+Catch comprehensive coverage of the 2025 Arnold Classic, including pre-judging, event recaps, analyses, and complete Arnold Classic results at our Arnold Classic coverage hub:

 Stay on top of the latest fitness news and updates by adding Fitness Volt to your Google News feed: Follow us on Google News You can also follow us on Twitter, Facebook, Instagram, and YouTube for even more content.